-This easy baked sausage and zucchini casserole is a perfect weeknight meal that comes together quickly and is super light yet filling.
+This easy baked sausage and fresh zucchini casserole is a perfect weeknight meal that comes together quickly and is super light yet filling.
 It is reminiscent of something like pizza or lasagna and seriously delicious!
+It's a healthy comfort food.
 Gluten free, low carb, keto and can be made paleo or Whole30.

 If you've got some zucchini on hand and don't want to spiralize your life away, I've got a really simple and easy recipe that comes together rather quickly special for you.